 Racial/Ethnic Minority Graduate Fellowship

-Please see below for information on fellowship purpose, criteria, and a list of previous winners.
+The deadline for applications for the 2019 Racial/Ethnic Minority Graduate Fellowship is February 1, 2019.
+Please see below for information on fellowship purpose, criteria, and past winners.

 The Society for the Study of Social Problems (SSSP), in keeping with its philosophy of active engagement with social problems, participation in social problem solutions, and advancement of knowledge through study, service and critical analysis, established the Racial/Ethnic Minority Graduate Scholarship at its annual meeting in August 1993.
 At the 2017 Annual Meeting, the Board of Directors voted to change the scholarship to a fellowship.
 The purpose of the fellowship is: